 They are better at blocking out moisture in comparison to a flat finish that soaks up moisture.

 Painting behind the toilet tank is a task most people avoid.
 It’s messy, it’s smelly and it can be dangerous if you don’t know what you’re doing.

 But just because you can’t see the area doesn’t mean it’s not important to paint.
-In fact, painting is more important than ever in this area because of mold and mildew that tend to grow on the back wall of bathroom toilets.
+Painting is more important than ever in this area because of mold and mildew that tend to grow on the back wall of bathroom toilets.

 Also, check out the Best Way To Paint A Room And Where To Start.

-Removing your tank is not really necessary to get into that tight space.
+Removing your tank is not necessary to get into that tight space.